ddialliance/ddimodel/CompositeTypes/StatisticType/readme.markdown

-The value of the statistics and whether it is weighted and/or includes missing values.
+The value (expressed as a decimal) of the statistics and whether it is weighted and/or includes missing values.